LorenzoBaggi/book-vault/readMe.md

 - *The Death of Ivan Ilyich* – Leo Tolstoy ; <small>*Conventional success often masks spiritual emptiness.
 Facing mortality reveals life's true priorities.
 Authenticity matters more than social status.
 Compassion transcends social boundaries.
 Simple human connection provides meaning in suffering.*</small>
 - *White Nights* – Fyodor Dostoevsky ; <small>*Romantic idealism collides with harsh reality.
 Unrequited love reveals the dreamer's essential loneliness.
 Fantasy provides both escape and torment.
 Brief encounters can reshape entire lives.
 The city's white nights mirror the protagonist's emotional illumination and subsequent darkness.*</small>
 - *The Gambler* – Fyodor Dostoevsky ; <small>*Addiction distorts perception and destroys agency.
 The protagonist is trapped between desire for status and the compulsions of gambling.
 Social humiliation and romantic obsession intertwine.
 The novel critiques European aristocracy, explores psychological dependency, and depicts the volatility of hope and despair.
 Time, money, and identity fluctuate like bets on a roulette wheel.*</small>
+- *First Love* – Fyodor Dostoevsky ; <small>First love leaves an indelible mark on the soul.
+Youthful passion is both pure and destructive.
+Love awakens us to beauty but also to life's cruelty.
+The intensity of first emotions cannot be recaptured.
+Early romantic experience shapes all future relationships.</small>

 ## Physics

 - *The Order of Time* – Carlo Rovelli
 - *Understanding Physics* – Isaac Asimov
 - *What is Life?
 The Physical Aspect of the Living Cell* – Erwin Schrödinger
 - *Physics and Philosophy: The Revolution in Modern Science* – Werner Heisenberg
+- *The Fabric of Reality* – David Deutsch ; <small>*Reality consists of four interconnected strands: quantum physics, evolution, computation, and epistemology.
+The multiverse is real and parallel universes exist.
+Knowledge creation through conjecture and criticism drives progress.
+Virtual reality and quantum computation will transform our understanding of reality.
+Explanations, not just predictions, are the goal of science.*</small>